Useful Defence Statistics

 Author | Defence & Business Transformation Lead | Veteran

-Sarah Atherton MP denounces 'culture of silence' in the Armed Forces.
+Sarah Atherton MP publishes the Women in Defence inquiry, denouncing inactivity and the 'culture of silence' in the Armed Forces.

-I am very pleased to say that after a long wait the Defence Select Committee have now launched the sub-committee that Sarah Atherton MP will Chair called Women in the Armed Forces: From Recruitment to Civilian Life.
+After a long wait the Defence Select Committee launched a MilitaryMeToo sub-committee, chaired by Sarah Atherton MP: Women in the Armed Forces: From Recruitment to Civilian Life.

-This week, Sarah did a piece for the Telegraph which announced that the Secretary of State for Defence has lifted the ban on serving personnel speaking to parliamentarians.
+In November 2020, Sarah announced in the Daily Telegraph that the Secretary of State for Defence has lifted the ban on serving personnel speaking to parliamentarians.
 You can read the article on Sarah's website.
-This is great news and means that the committee can hear from serving women without their identity being compromised.
-The MOD do not see any of the submissions and all information can be kept anonymised.
+This finally allowed serving women to tell the committee their thoughts, without their identity being compromised (many serving women had told us they feared career damage if they spoke out without anonymity).